 Menorah school adopted a strategy for CRC implementation following the model proposed.
 The first step was to establish a Children's rights committee to make important decisions about everything that affects the children who are part of the school community.
 In order to raise awareness of the importance of the CRC, workshops about the impact of the implementation of CRC were prepared which included all members of the school community taking into account their perspective about the decision-making process.
 Then, we prepared follow-up meetings to evaluate and re-structure the plan to implement CRC, spreading the project at local and city levels.
 We supported the leadership of the school academic council and encouraged teamwork during any time of the implementation process: academic council, students' council, social studies teachers, child rights committee, staff, and parents.
-We established this kind of methodology since we believe in active participative leadership as it is stated by Yukl (2006).
-This methodology involves delegation and empowerment in the sense that the perception by members of an organization will have the opportunity to determine their work roles and accomplish meaningful work as well as influence important events, as a good way to achieve better results.
+We established this kind of methodology involves delegation and empowerment in the sense that the perception by members of an organization will have the opportunity to determine their work roles and accomplish meaningful work as well as influence important events, as a good way to achieve better results.